MillerLabFTW/IntussusceptionAddon/README.md

 Currently, this add-on allows the user to adjust the following parameters:

-Print-ready scaling,length,angle, number of divisions, reduction in branching distance, inlet/outlet, bounding box, skin radius, and Murray’s Law implementation.
+Print-ready scaling, length, angle, number of divisions, reduction in branching distance, inlet/outlet, bounding box, skin radius, and Murray’s Law implementation.

 ###Documentation